lapalme/pyrealb/demos/weather/README.md

                           (1000, lambda: A("extreme"))]
 ```

-Its realization is simple matter of outputting its rounded value and if it is greater than 0\.
-The English or French realization is obtained by searching a table [according to the guidelines of ECCC](https://www.canada.ca/en/environment-climate-change/services/weather-health/uv-index-sun-safety/about.html "About the UV index - Canada.ca").
-This achieved with the following language independent code
+To produce the result, one must first round it, then determine if it is greater than zero\.
+The English or French version can be obtained by looking up the value in a table[, following the ECCC guidelines.](https://www.canada.ca/en/environment-climate-change/services/weather-health/uv-index-sun-safety/about.html "About the UV index - Canada.ca").
+This was achieved with the following language independent code.

 ```python
 def uv_index(wInfo,period,lang):